 Cons: On the other hand, Supervisely lacks certain time statistics settings.
 There’s also an obvious need for control and quality assurance mechanisms that might be essential in cases of teamwork.

-To sum up, Superviselt is a comparatively sophisticated tool that you can successfully use for basic image annotation projects.
-You can also upgrade is you need something more corresponding to your goals.
+To sum up, Superviselty is a comparatively sophisticated tool that you can successfully use for basic image annotation projects.
+You can also upgrade if you need something more corresponding to your goals.

 Here’s another simple open-source tool.

 Pros: ImageTagger compensates for what it lacks in the simplicity and the intuitive nature of its interface.
 The annotation types are quite varied, as well, which makes this tool a popular choice for beginners in image annotation.
 Besides, it also has support for large-scale collaborative annotation tasks.

 Cons: Like many other simple open-source image annotation tools, ImageTagger doesn’t offer a lot in terms of functionality.

 Altogether, it’s a great choice to start learning image annotation.
 But, as you grasp the basics, you might find yourself on the lookout for an image annotation tool that offers more features and fine-tuning functions.

 A newly launched open platform for image annotation.
 It’s a productivity-enhancing tool that helps get the most accurate datasets, with its source available on GitHub.

 Pros: It’s a real time-saver in the complex labeling process.
 The feature ‘Auto Polygon’ allows you to automatically draw the outline around the object, and you can also set a different hotkey for each label.
 With LabelFlow, users can even create a new label during the annotation process, which helps a lot when you forgot to add some labels in the beginning.